makandra/geordi/README.md

 deploy production, `geordi deploy mak` will deploy a `makandra` stage if there is a file config/deploy/makandra.rb.

 If Linear team ids are configured (see `geordi commit`), will offer to move deployed issues to a new state.
-Disable with "skip".
+Disable this with "skip".

-When your project is running Capistrano 3, deployment will use `cap deploy` instead of `cap deploy:migrations`.
-You can force using `deploy` by passing the -M option: `geordi deploy -M staging`.
+If your project is running Capistrano 2, Geordi will use `cap deploy:migrations` by default.
+Skip migrations by passing the -M option: `geordi deploy -M staging`.

 **Options**
 - `-M, --no-migrations`: Run cap deploy instead of cap deploy:migrations